Peachtree Creek Campground

 While nature will always be unpredictable, our projects and maintenance works help minimise risks and help people explore the great outdoors safely.

-Parks Victoria is responsible for continuously managing and maintaining over 50,000 pieces of infrastructure across the state annually.
+Parks Victoria is responsible for managing and maintaining over 50,000 pieces of infrastructure across the state annually.
 We’re also delivering new projects to help visitors get into nature.
 These are thoroughly planned and prepared to keep people and projects separate – and safe.
-When visiting a park where projects are happening, especially during construction, it’s important that people follow the direction of signs, stay out of fenced and restricted areas, and listen to Parks Victoria staff and work crews.
+When visiting a park where projects are happening, especially during construction, it’s important that people follow the direction of signs, Parks Victoria staff and work crews, and stay out of fenced and restricted areas.

 Who are we working with?

-This project is being delivered in partnership between Parks Victoria and the Department of Energy, Environment and Climate Action.
+This project is being delivered in partnership between Parks Victoria, the Department of Energy, Environment and Climate Action, and the Department of Jobs, Skills, Industry and Regions.

-We’re working together with Traditional Owners, local communities and key stakeholders groups like the Tamoon Peachtree Association to make sure we’re getting it right.
+We’re working together with Traditional Owners, local communities and key stakeholders groups to make sure we’re getting it right.

 Access changes

-Visitors should to check the Parks Victoria website before planning a visit.
+Visitors should check the Parks Victoria website before planning a visit.

 Related information